Tutorial

 Membuat Model Elevasi Digital

-By default ODM does not create DEMs.
+By default ODM does not create digital elevation models (DEMs).
 To create a digital terrain model, make sure to pass the --dtm flag.
 To create a digital surface model, be sure to pass the --dsm flag.

 image of OpenDroneMap derived digital surface model